January 22, 2019

 Traditionally, PR and marketing are siloed and clearly defined functions.
 However, because of the way brands are adopting social media platforms, the lines between PR and marketing have blurred.
 Ownership of social media can sit in both marketing and communications teams, depending on the organization.
 And it can comfortably sit within both because shared interactions really are earned and earned media is now viewed as the most authentic form of marketing.

-In the last couple of years, we’ve really seen a break in trust and confidence following Brexit and the U.S. presidential election, fake news
+In the last couple of years, we’ve really seen a break in trust and confidence following Brexit and the U.S. presidential election, fake news and the recent Cambridge Analytica scandal.
+It’s a challenging road ahead for those who work on reputation and image.

 According to Cision’s State of the Media report, 56 percent of journalists say fake news accusations are causing audiences to become more skeptical about the content they produce.